 On a river cruiser, you’ll have a lot in common with well-traveled passengers who have the same interest in authentic cultural experiences––expect to make life-long friends!
 In most cases on these four cruises, you’ll also find that many of the passengers are “regulars” on these highly rated cruise lines.
 As you know, we at DCT focus on cultural tours: daily immersion in local culture, lectures by experts and scholars, meetings with local artists, cooking lessons, musical events, and exclusive insider access to top attractions.

-Four Cultural River Cruises for 2017, each one a cultural adventure of a lifetime.
+Four Cultural River Cruises, each one a cultural adventure of a lifetime.

 - Vietnam & Cambodia with Austin Adventures